-You can use the following 3D QML types to determine camera projection:
+You can use the following components in your scenes to determine camera projection:

-- Camera Perspective - is the standard camera type, which uses field of view and near and far clip planes to specify the projection.
+- Camera Perspective is the standard camera type, which gives a realistic projection of the scene since distant objects are perceived as smaller.
+It uses field of view and near and far clip planes to specify the projection.

 The second part of determining the projection of the camera is defining the field of view (frustum) of the camera that defines which parts of the scene are visible, as well as how they are visible.

 You can edit the camera properties in the Properties view.

 Note: If you select Qt 5 as the Target Qt Version when creating your project, the camera properties will be slightly different.

 The camera frustum can be obtained by taking a frustum (that is, a truncation with parallel planes) of the cone of vision that a camera or eye would have to the rectangular viewports typically used in computer graphics.
 The shape of the cone depends on the camera lens that is being simulated.
 Typically, it is a rectangular pyramid with the top cut off.

 The planes that cut the frustum perpendicular to the viewing direction are called the near plane and the far plane.
 Components in front of the near plane or behind the far plane are not drawn.